fkariminejadasl/tracking/exps/data_and_exps.md

   - `close_mosaic=10` is default, which says don't use mosaic for last 10 epoch
 - don't run two inference jobs at the same time.
 They are short and overwrite the result.
 - rotation applies after mosaic.
+- number of workers more than the number of cpus per node slows down the process.

 **Examples**:</br>
 ```bash